tongping/ece697-mlsys/README.md

 - Weakness: what shortcomings this paper may have?

 - Possible extension: what you learned from the paper?
-What you could think of to improve the paper.
+What can you think of to improve this paper?

 Reviews will take the following questions into account: